Bachelor of Digital Marketing Communication (Honours) (Co-op)

 Program Resources

-Algonquin College has been granted consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting September 17, 2019.
+Algonquin College has been granted consent by the Minister of Colleges, Universities, Research Excellence and Security to offer this applied degree for a seven-year term starting September 17, 2019.
 The College shall ensure that all students admitted to the above-named program during the period of consent have the opportunity to complete the program within a reasonable timeframe.

 Graduates of a recognized Business Administration - Marketing Ontario College Advanced Diploma, Business - Marketing Ontario College Diploma, Advertising and Marketing Communications Management Ontario College Advanced Diploma, and Public Relations Ontario College Diploma programs are eligible to apply to customized pathway programs reducing program duration.